 - Additionally, the following agencies are notified: The U.S. Environmental Protection Agency, the U.S. Army Corps of Engineers, the U.S. Fish and Wildlife Services, the Arkansas Health Department, the Arkansas Department of Heritage, and the Arkansas Game and Fish Commission.

-- ADEQ’s technical review of an individual permit application takes approximately 90 days, and the EPA’s
+- DEQ’s technical review of an individual permit application takes approximately 90 days, and the EPA’s

 mandatory review of some NPDES permits takes 30 days.
-Following the review, ADEQ develops a draft permit
+Following the review, DEQ develops a draft permit

 and announces in a public notice that the draft is available for at least a 30-day comment period.
 Again,